mfouesneau/dustapprox/docs/index.rst

    import pandas as pd
    from glob import glob
    from tqdm import tqdm
-   from gdr3_dustapprox.io import svo from gdr3_dustapprox.extinction import F99
+   from dustapprox.io import svo
+   from dustapprox.extinction import F99
    from pyphot.astropy.sandbox import Unit as U